 This article gives you a clear-cut explanation of getting Google Chrome on Ubuntu in simple ways.
 If you want to try using another browser, refer to the steps below to uninstall the browser.

-Chrome is the fast, easy and secure web browser to use.
-There are two methods available to install Chrome on Ubuntu.
+Chrome is a fast, easy, and secure web browser to use.
+There are four methods available to install Chrome on Ubuntu.

 - Using Graph Method

 Install Google Chrome through the Graph Method